-Click Tsinghua 12-13.doc to see dates and cost information for the SEM exchange for undergraduate business.
+Dates and cost information for the SEM exchange for undergraduate business to be announced.
 NOTE: Fall semester exams take place after the New Year.
 Richmond students will need to request special permission to take exams early in order to return to Richmond in time for the spring semester.

 Students are required to apply for a student visa prior to departure.
 For more information, please visit the Chinese embassy website at http://www.china-embassy.org/eng/visas/

 For more information: contact Fae Bell, International Business Programs Coordinator in the Robins School of Business or Michele Cox, Director of Study Abroad in the Office of International Education.

 This document represents the most accurate information available at the time of publication.
 Statements contained herein are not contractual obligations, and verbal or other representations that are inconsistent with or not contained within the document are not binding.
 The University of Richmond reserves the right to change without specific notice programs and the conditions under which they are offered.